franfabrizio/franfabrizio-dev-blog/content/private-ca-with-step-ca/index.md

 If you want step-ca to start automatically and be always running, you have a few options.
 Probably the easiest is to use the Docker container.
 Alternately, on Linux, you can [set it up as a daemon](https://smallstep.com/docs/step-ca/certificate-authority-server-production/index.html#running-step-ca-as-a-daemon).

-## Wrapup
+## Notes and Wrapup

 Now that we have a private CA, we can create certificates for all of our internal services and add our root CA to our internal trust stores and have honest-to-goodness working SSL connections on our homelan.
+Just make sure your certs match the DNS names (or IP addresses, if you're not using a private domain) of your services, otherwise they won't work.
+If you want to add both DNS names and IP addresses to a cert, you can do so by using the `--san` flag on the `step ca certificate` command.
+See [the examples](https://smallstep.com/docs/step-cli/reference/ca/certificate/#examples) on the website.

+Speaking of the website, you may want to spend some time there.
+We've only just scratched the surface of what step-ca can do, and there is a lot of great documentation on the Smallstep site.

 In my next post, I'll explain how to use `step-ca`'s ACME functionality to integrate with Traefik and automatically manage certificates for your Docker containers.